 With the likes of KFC, McDonald's and Wendy's hogging so many of the headlines, Subway kind of gets forgotten about in discussions about great fast food, but there are nearly twice as many Subways as there are McDonald's branches in the United States.
 I like to think that's for a good reason.

-But when you next head to Subway, ladies and gentlemen, there are two sandwiches you should really steer clear from.
+But when you next head to Subway, ladies and gentlemen, there are four sandwiches you should really steer clear from.

 So what's the first sandwich at Subway you should never order?
 In theory, the Meatball Marinara is Subway's greatest sandwich, with cheese, meatball and sauce coming together in holy food matrimony, but this Subway insider reveals that ordering one is an absolute no-no. Especially if it's early.